RCRJ 201 Introduction to the Criminal Justice Process (3)

 RCRJ 351 Policing in a Free Society (3)

 Introduction to the study of the local police in the United States , which provides the basis for a continuing study of policing.
 Also for the individual whose concern is to be an informed citizen dealing effectively with the problems which policing in America does raise.
 Policing is seen from three perspectives: the police -officer-citizen interaction, the agency-community relationship, and the legal and ethical questions of policing in a democratic society.
 Considers the background of policing, the problems it must meet in the future, the police task, the major kinds of police work, and the system relationships that tie the police to the community and the criminal justice system.
-Prerequisite(s): jr. or sr. class standing.
+Prerequisite(s): Junior or senior class standing.

 RCRJ 353 American Criminal Courts (3)